 Both applications are available online through the UC Irvine Admissions website.
 The general UC Irvine Application is available starting Aug.
 1. Once this has been completed, you will be directed to the Nursing Science Supplemental Application which is available starting Oct.
 1. Both applications must be submitted online through the UC Irvine Admissions website between Nov.
 1-30.

-Admission into the UC Irvine Program in Nursing Science is competitive and highly selective.
+Admission into the UC Irvine School of Nursing is competitive and highly selective.
 The number of students in the major is small due to the limited availability of clinical placements.

 Each year, the number of admitted students varies based on admission patterns from previous years.
 Due to the increasing number of applicants and selective nature of the program, it is strongly recommended that you research other nursing programs as well.